runabol/tork-docs/src/app/config/page.md

     description: Configuring Tork
 ---

+Tork can be configured using a `config.toml` file or by using environment variables

+---

+## Configuration File

 Tork can be configured by creating a `config.toml` file in the same directory from which it is started.

 Other well-known locations that Tork will look for config files are `~/tork/config.toml` and `/etc/tork/config.toml` in that order.